henrychoke/OpenBMC_Practice/exercises/ex1-sensor/README.md

 Mar 01 06:26:56 romulus systemd[1]: Started Phosphor Hwmon Poller.
 ```
 ### 1.2 D-bus sensor inspection
-> Target of this exercise is to try verify D-Bus value reflects processed sensor data
+> The target of this exercise is to verify that the D-Bus value reflects the processed sensor data.
 - Located sensor service via busctl
 ```
 root@romulus:~# busctl list | grep Hwmon